daviebadger/books/restructuredtext/restructuredtext.rst

 Topic Directive
 """""""""""""""

-Add a topic container with a title to express a self-contained idea separated from the flow of a document without a need to create another sections:
+Add a topic container with a title to develop a self-contained idea without a need to create another (sub)section:

 .. code:: rst

    Section Title
    =============

-   Bla bla bla
+   ...

    .. topic:: Idea

-      Foo bar baz
+      Blah blah blah

 Highlights Directive
 """"""""""""""""""""